VEGAnonymous/Dubstep-Dishwasher/docs/api-reference/Effects.md

 ## `FormantShifter`

 **Description:**
 Alexander Panos' **GOATed** [formant shifter device](https://alexanderpanos.com/software) faithfully ported from Max/MSP (Gen) to C++!
 Because this processing is done in the frequency domain, it is possible to formant shift polyphonic audio.
+Inherits from `Phase_Vocoder`.

 **Parameters:**